jbertman-hc/phoenix-azure/README.md

 - `GET /api/RepositoryExplorer/explore/{repositoryName}`: Explore a specific repository
 - `GET /api/RepositoryExplorer/explore/{repositoryName}/{methodName}`: Execute a method on a repository

+### Patient Data Controller
+- `GET /api/PatientData/comprehensive/{patientId}`: Get comprehensive patient data from all repositories
+- `GET /api/PatientData/repositories-map`: Get a map of all repositories needed for patient data

 ## Data Sources
 The application can connect to different data sources:
 - **Remote API**: Connects to `apiserviceswin20250318.azurewebsites.net/api/` for patient data